giuliots95/Optimize_pipe_diameter_and_pressure_drop/README.md

  DESIGN VARIABLE
- There is 1 design variable (the pipe diameter) and 2 competitive objectives, so the problem is solved with the Pareto-optimum approach, that will output a compromise solution.
+ There is 1 design variable (the pipe diameter) and 2 competitive objectives, so the problem is solved with the Pareto-optimum approach, that will output a "practical" compromise solution.

  The user can express both lower and upper boundaries for the search of the optimal pipe diameter and can provide lower and upper boundary for